Christianity in Cornwall: Tudor period, 1509–1603

 The failure to translate the first Prayer Book into the Cornish language and the imposition of English liturgy over the Latin rite in the whole of Cornwall contributed to the Prayer Book Rebellion of 1549.
 There had already been dissent in Cornwall from the changes in the church enacted by the government of Edward VI abolishing chantries and reforming some aspects of the liturgy.
 The Cornish, amongst other reasons, objected to the English language Book of Common Prayer, protesting that the English language was still unknown to many at the time.
 Edward Seymour, 1st Duke of Somerset on behalf of the Crown, expressed no sympathy, pointing out that the old rites and prayers had been in Latin—also a foreign language—and there was thus no reason for the Cornish to complain.
 The Prayer Book Rebellion was a cultural and social disaster for Cornwall, and the reprisals taken by the forces of the Crown have been estimated to account for 10–11% of the civilian population of Cornwall.
 Culturally speaking, it saw the beginning of the slow "death" of the Cornish language.

 Penal laws against Roman Catholics were enacted by the English government in 1571 and 1581.
 By this time people of papal sympathies had diminished in number but they included the two powerful families of Arundell and Tregian.
 A priest (Cuthbert Mayne) harboured by the Tregians was arrested and eventually executed at Launceston in 1577.
 Francis Tregian was punished by imprisonment and the loss of some of his lands.
 Others who were adherents of the old faith went into exile, including the rectors of St Michael Penkevil and St Just in Roseland, Thomas Bluett and John Vivian respectively.
 Among laymen the most notable was Nicholas Roscarrock, who was imprisoned and compiled while in prison a register of British saints.

-From that time Christianity in Cornwall was in the main within the Church of England and subject to the national events which affected it in the next century and a half.
-Roman Catholicism never became extinct, though it was openly practised by very few.
-Also at this period there was an increase in adherents of the Puritan position as evidenced by the acquisition of large communion cups in many parishes in the 1570s.